CloudLabsAI-Azure/Migrating-on-prem-mysql-database-to-azure-mysql-database/Instructions/HANDS-ON LAB: MIGRATE ON-PREMISES MYSQL DATABASES TO AZURE DATABASE FOR MYSQL 02.md

       ![](Media/018.png)

-1. Once the editor opens up copy **paste** the below query to create a database and a table
+1. Once the editor opens up copy and **paste** the following query to create a database and a table

-   >**Note**: Please copy-paste the commands in the notepad before pasting it inside the editor to avoid mistakes.
+   >**Note**: Please copy-paste the **query commands** in the notepad before pasting it inside the editor to avoid mistakes.

      ```
      -- Create a database